Buildings | Hagerstown Community College

 Student Center

-The Student Center is the focal point of student life on campus.
-This newly renovated and expanded building offers space for students to dine between classes, meet with their peers, and engage in student activities.
-It is home to Academic Advising, the Dean of Student Affairs Office, Student Support Services, Student Activities Office, Student Government Association Office, Veterans Connection Center, Hilltop Grill, Hawk Café, a gaming room, the campus store, expanded dining and seating, and a large outside deck with stairs leading to a sand volleyball court.
+The AC&T Student Center (STC) is the focal point of student life on campus, providing space for students to dine between classes, meet with their peers, and engage in student activities.
+It is home to Registration & Student Support, the Dean of Student Affairs Office, Student Support Services, Student Activities Office, Student Government Association Office, Veterans Connection Center, Hilltop Grill, Hawk Café, Esports Center, a gaming room, the campus store, expanded dining and seating, and a large outside deck.

 Student Center